Service Node

 Unregister your Node

-Disable Chains in the Config: Edit your service node's configuration file to disable all chains you wish to unregister from:
+• Open your service node's configuration file and adjust the settings for any chains you wish to unregister from:

-Start your Service Node: After modifying the configuration file, restart your service node using the following command:
+• After updating the configuration file, restart your service node to apply the changes:

 sudo systemctl start pantos-service-node-server